Associate of Science

-The core courses required for the A.S. degree at CCM prepare students to transfer to and attain a B.S. or B.A. degree; to attend health-related professional schools in medicine, dentistry, pharmacy, physical therapy and chiropractic; or to start a career in chemistry.
+The core courses required for the Associate of Science (A.S.) degree at CCM prepare the student to transfer to a four-year institution and earn a B.S. or B.A. degree; to attend health-related professional schools in medicine, dentistry, pharmacy, physical therapy and chiropractic; or to start a career in chemistry.

 The chemistry program at CCM provides students with a strong foundation in all areas of modern chemistry.
 This degree is also appropriate for students interested in the applications of chemistry to environmental issues.